AUMSA/2020-MSA-content/Workshops/GitHub-Handbook.md

 - **Step 3: Making our initial commit to the local repository**

-As learned [**Learn Git In 15 Minutes**](https://www.youtube.com/watch?v=USjZcfj8yxE) tutorial, run the following commands to track your files and make the initial commit in the local repository:
+As learned in Git Handbook, run the following commands to track your files and make the initial commit in the local repository:

 ```bash
 git add .